 The Paramount Recreation Club is a sleek, Palm Springs-esque space that promises wellbeing for mind, body and spirit.
-It opens on Thursday April 12 and is the latest business to be launched in the now-bustling heritage-listed Paramount Pictures Building in Surry Hills.
+It opened in April and is the latest business to be launched in the now-bustling heritage-listed Paramount Pictures Building in Surry Hills.
 It comes after the recent opening of Paramount House Hotel and of course the already-established Paramount Coffee Project, the art-house Golden Age Cinema and Bar and co-working hub The Office Space.

 It may be a place where you can exercise, but Recreation Club CEO Barrie Barton wants you to know it’s not like a “regular” gym.